SerraKD/isla-art-academy/README.md

 ## Features

 The website consists of one page with five sections.
 My main goal was to create a website that is modest and useful.
+Every element and section was developed with mobile-first rule.

 The contents are straight to the purpose while having pleasing visuals.